mitchell-reynolds/mitchell-reynolds.github.io/_posts/2021-4-26-Cartesian-World-Models.md

 ## Type Indistinguishability

 The type of a conditional utility function is often mathematically identical to the type of a consequential utility function.
-For example, a conditional utility function that takes internal states and gives a utility function over actions has type $\mathcal I \to (\mathcal A \times \mathbb N \to \mathbb R)$, which is mathematically equivalent to an internal/act consequential utility function $\mathcal I \times \mathcal A \times \mathbb N \to \mathbb R$.
+For example, a conditional utility function that takes internal states and gives a utility function over actions has type $$\mathcal I \to (\mathcal A \times \mathbb N \to \mathbb R)$$, which is mathematically equivalent to an internal/act consequential utility function $$\mathcal I \times \mathcal A \times \mathbb N \to \mathbb R$$.
 This equivalence is problematic because consequential utility functions do not possess many desirable safety properties.

 We currently remain confused by the implications of this problem but sketch out a potential resolution.
 Classical Bayesianism accepts [dogmatism of perception](https://www.lesswrong.com/posts/xJyY5QkQvNJpZLJRo/radical-probabilism-1#What_Is_Dogmatic_Probabilism_), i.e., observations, once observed, are believed with probability one.
 Similarly, we might require that conditional agents accept dogmatism of conditioning, i.e., the agent must believe that the object they are conditioning on occurs with probability one.
 This requirement neatly solves the input distribution problem; even if the agent thought it had logical control of the input distribution, the input could not have been anything else.